Business Development

 For Innovative Gourmet, Susi built a campaign around two images placed side by side: a bride and groom scuba diving underwater, and a traditional couple in a banquet hall.
 The header read: “It is not enough to be Classic, be Innovative.”
 The target was unmistakable.
 The campaign won local awards.

-The Bulldog That Became a Brand
+The Bulldog That Became a Brand: A Masterclass in Creative Instinct

 What the Growth Years Actually Built